plone/training/docs/mastering-plone/relations.md

 ## Inspecting relations

-In Plone 6 Volto you can inspect all relations and backrelations in your site using the control panel `relations` <http://localhost:3000/controlpanel/relations>.
+In Plone 6 Volto you can inspect all relations and inverse relations in your site using the control panel `relations` <http://localhost:3000/controlpanel/relations>.
 You can even edit the relations.

 ```{figure} _static/inspect-relations_volto_annotations.png